 Training provider services

-If you need assistance to access and participate in VET, talk to your teacher, the training organisation's disability services officer or relevant staff member as soon as possible about the reasonable adjustments that may be made.
+Reasonable adjustment (changes or modifications) can be made for students with disability participating in training.
+If you need assistance, talk to your teacher, the training provider's disability services officer or relevant staff member as soon as possible about the reasonable adjustments that may be made.

 Skills Disability Support

-Skills Disability Support provides specialised technology and support services to approved training providers to assist students with disability gain nationally recognised skills and qualifications.
+Skills Disability Support provides specialised technology and support services to approved training providers to assist students with disability to gain nationally recognised skills and qualifications.

-Disabled Australian Apprentice Wage Support (DAAWS) Program
+Disability Australian Apprentice Wage Support (DAAWS) Program

-DAAWS has two components:
+DAAWS has 2 components:

-• a payment to assist employers of eligible apprentices and trainees with disability
+- a payment to assist employers of eligible apprentices and trainees with disability

-• funding to training providers to provide extra help during off-the-job training for eligible individuals.
+- funding to training providers to provide extra help during off-the-job training for eligible individuals.

 JobAccess